 * Filings in the last week may be undercounted as a result of processing delays.
 These counts will be revised in the following week.

 Eviction filings in the Twin Cities were running below historical averages in January and February of 2020.1 That pattern accelerated in March, and in May eviction filings in Hennepin and Ramsey Counties were 98% below average.
-Filings have increased very slightly since then, but remain well below historical averages.
+Filings have increased since then, reaching above historical averages in March 2022.